Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

 The Cayley sum of convex polytopes is defined as the convex hull of the corresponding shifts of the polytopes. \end{definition}

-The volume of the Cayley sum of convex polytopes can be calculated via the mixed volume.
+The volume of the Cayley sum of convex polytopes can be expressed in terms of mixed volumes.
 The original proofs of these formulas use algebraic geometry (more precisely, they consider the Euler characteristic of certain hypersurfaces in complex tori).
-These results also admit purely combinatorial proofs using the Cayley trick.
+These results also admit purely combinatorial proofs using the combinatorial version of the Cayley trick \cite[\S 5]{Stur94}.

 \begin{remark}\cite[Below Remark 6.6]{DK86} Consider lattice polytopes $P_0,\dots P_k \subset \R^{n-k}$.
 Then the volume of their Cayley sum can be calculated in terms of their mixed volumes:

 \end{remark}